josafatburmeister/BirdSongIdentification/README.md

     └── audio.csv
 ```

-**Listing 1**: Example of the directory structure that is used to pass data between the data download and the spectrogram creation stage.
+**Listing <a name="listing-directory-structure-downloader">2</a>**: Example of the directory structure that is used to pass data between the data download and the spectrogram creation stage of our pipeline.

 ```
 Turdus_merula_song